Signal Formation in Various Detectors: Examples

 The bias potential biases conductor 1 positively with respect to the enclosure, 0.
-The (internal) radius of the problem is $b$ and the radius of the central conductor is $a<b$.
+The (inner) radius of the outside conductor is $b$ and the radius of the central conductor is $a<b$.
 The auxiliary electric field in the space of the cylindrical detector for potential $V$ in electrode 1 (i.e. the central electrode of the cylindrical detector) is radial with an outwards direction, and is given by

-We use cylindrical coordinates as usual.
+We use cylindrical coordinates, as usual.
 It has been taken into account that the capacitance per unit length is given by

-For gaseous detectors, it holds that $\varepsilon _\tau \approx 1$, $\varepsilon = \varepsilon_\tau \varepsilon _0 \approx \varepsilon _0$.
+For gaseous detectors, it holds that $\varepsilon _{\mathrm{r}} \approx 1$, $\varepsilon = \varepsilon_\mathrm{r} \varepsilon _0 \approx \varepsilon _0$.